-The Adventure Class is an alternative Bar/ Bat Mitzvah Class taught by Rabbi Jamie Korngold.
+The Adventure Class is an Expedition Style Bar/ Bat Mitzvah Class Taught by Rabbi Jamie Korngold.

 During this one-year adventure, students will climb peaks, learn to make matzah ball soup, camp in the desert and learn how to change a car tire.
 They will learn about the planet, Judaism and themselves.
 They will learn to be responsible, respectful and resourceful.

 Our goal is to use Jewish wisdom to help make the teen year a bit less turbulent years by instilling in our students compassion, courage, and confidence.

 This life-altering adventure is only available to 20 students and generally fills by February.